elizabethchoe/protocols/protocols/wet_lab/TMT_Aliquot.md

    so each vial contains 10 aliquots with each aliquot enough label for 2 runs.
 2. Resuspend 5 mg label in 305 μL anhydrous acetonitrile.
 Vortex and spin / shake down.
 3. Aliquot into 10 x 30 μL aliquots.
+Pipette quickly to prevent degradation.
 Save leftovers (~5 μL).
-4. Speed-vac to dryness (1-2 hours) and store at -80°C in freezer box filled with dessicant (below plate reader).
+4. Speed-vac to dryness (1-2 hours), make sure caps are secure, and store at -80°C in freezer box filled with dessicant (below plate reader).
 Place box in freezer bag with dessicant packs from kit.
 5. Mark lot # and date on sheet or -80°C freezer.
 6. Save vial labels and keep in TMT binder (Located in writing lab).

 Additional notes:
 - When labeling, always label at least two runs at a time to avoid freeze-thaw cycles
+- TMT degrades when exposed to moisture - work quickly when pipetting, make sure your gloves are dry, and screw lids on tightly.